autodesk-platform-services/aps-cost-analysis/README.md

 ### MongoDB database

-Install [MongoDB](https://www.mongodb.com/), start an instance locally and create a database - we recommend to follow the tutorial [here](https://docs.mongodb.com/manual/tutorial/getting-started/) for detailed instructions.
+Install [MongoDB](https://www.mongodb.com/), start an instance locally and create a database - we recommend to follow the tutorial [here](https://docs.mongodb.com/manual/tutorial/getting-started/) for detailed instructions & then create collection.

 ```
    YourDatabase

-   |-------------rcdb.materials
+   |-------------rcdb.cost

 ```